yujinakayama/transpec/README.md

 **Transpec** automatically converts your specs into latest [RSpec](http://rspec.info/) syntax with static analysis.

+This aims to facilitate smooth transition to RSpec 3.

-See the following pages for new RSpec syntax:
+See the following pages for the new RSpec syntax and the plan for RSpec 3:

 * [Myron Marston » RSpec's New Expectation Syntax](http://myronmars.to/n/dev-blog/2012/06/rspecs-new-expectation-syntax)
 * [RSpec's new message expectation syntax - Tea is awesome.](http://teaisaweso.me/blog/2013/05/27/rspecs-new-message-expectation-syntax/)
 * [Myron Marston » The Plan for RSpec 3](http://myronmars.to/n/dev-blog/2013/07/the-plan-for-rspec-3)

+Note that Transpec does not yet support all conversions for the RSpec changes, and also the changes for RSpec 3 is not fixed and may vary in the future.
+So it's recommended to follow updates of both RSpec and Transpec.

 ## Installation